 George Calombaris reckons this place is the “best bakery in the world”.
 We haven’t tried all the bakeries in the world, so we’re not gonna make that call, but it’s hard to imagine anything beating out Red Beard.
 The sourdoughs are famous throughout the land (they use a special wild yeast culture), but there’s also a huge range of home-baked biscuits, cakes, slices, jams and chutneys, baking books, tea and coffee etc. The guys even run bread baking workshops (these things book out big time, so get in quick).

-This place has a bit of a cult buzz about it.
-Country Cob in Kyneton took out the Best Plain Beef Pie Award in 2017.
 It’s the sort of place that hangs its pie awards up on the wall for you to ogle while you order.
 Turnovers, hot cross buns, dark-baked sausage rolls, cinnamon doughnuts, crusty sourdough loaves and a cracking vanilla slice—you can get pretty much everything here.
 If we had to pick one thing, it might be the country-still Shepherd’s Pie.
 Rich veggie-and-mince filling, creamy mash on top, then baked golden with some grated cheddar.
 They make a pretty powerful car snack.
 If you’re after a pie, try the Thai Curry Beef (another award-winner).

 Malmsbury Bakery & Gallery